zaquinn/zaquinn/README.md

 <h1>About me</h1>
-I am a full-stack software engineer passionate about building robust, scalable, and secure systems.
-With over three years of experience, I am highly driven and dedicated, always striving to improve.
+<p>I am a full-stack software engineer passionate about building robust, scalable, and secure systems.
+With over three years of experience, I am highly driven and dedicated, always striving to improve.</p>

-I have extensive experience with Python, JavaScript, and TypeScript, leveraging modern frameworks like Django, FastAPI, React, and Next.js to deliver efficient and maintainable applications.
+<p>I have extensive experience with Python, JavaScript, and TypeScript, leveraging modern frameworks like Django, FastAPI, React, and Next.js to deliver efficient and maintainable applications.</p>

-I thrive in collaborative environments but am equally comfortable leading projects independently, from initial concept to production deployment, including infrastructure and monitoring.
-My expertise lies in designing high-performance solutions that generate tangible business value.
+<p>I thrive in collaborative environments but am equally comfortable leading projects independently, from initial concept to production deployment, including infrastructure and monitoring.
+My expertise lies in designing high-performance solutions that generate tangible business value.</p>

 My technical skill set includes: